Morning After Pill

 The morning after pill is a safe and effective method of preventing pregnancy after having unprotected sex.
 If you've had unprotected sex and need the morning after pill, you can quickly and discreetly order it from ZAVA.

-The sooner you take the morning after pill, the more effective it will be – for example, ellaOne is up to 98% when taken within 12 hours of unprotected sex.
+The sooner you take the morning after pill, the more effective it will be.

 Emergency contraception treatments